AleSR13/workshop_git/README.md

 It is always a good idea to have a branch called "dev" (and maybe another one called "stage" or "test" or similar) and not working directly in "main".
 Like this, you can leave "main" as a working repo whereas "dev" and "test" can be a playground and a space for testing new features, respectively.

-Here everyone can clone the original repo and then checkout the dev branch
+If the dev branch already exists, you can just check it out

 ```
-git clone <url>
 git checkout dev
 ```